faizanzafar40/Intro-to-Programming-in-Python/README.md

 ## Tutorial Description

-This is a beginner's tutorial for introduction to programming in python, targeted for anyone looking to learn programming and python from scratch.
+This is a beginner's tutorial for programming in python, targeted towards anyone looking to learn programming and python from scratch.
 I believe in learning with practice and thus have included several scripts and programs to individually explain basic and intermediate concepts.
 Moreover, a total of 8 PowerPoint Presentations are included which cover all basic programming concepts, so do refer to them when starting out.

 ## Tutorial Outline

 The tutorial outline is as follows:

-### Introductory Presentation
+### Introduction
-  - Introduction to programming
+  - Introduction to Programming
   - Introduction to Python
   - Applications and Syntax
   - Learning Outcomes